carmaz79/xataface-responsive-theme/README.md

                         echo '<ul id="'.df_escape($name).'" class="language-selection-list dropdown-menu">

 5- You can add icons to your menu.
-Must
+Add this new section to your conf.ini

 [_icons] ;; Is a new section on conf.ini